This document describes the process to permit/deny remote access VPN connections based on specific geolocations on Secure Firewall Threat Defense.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.

 Geolocation-based access policies offer significant value in network security today, allowing traffic to be blocked based on its geographical origin.
-Traditionally, organizations could define traffic access policies for general network traffic that passes through the firewall.
+Traditionally, organizations can define traffic access policies for general network traffic that passes through the firewall.
 Now, with the introduction of this feature, it is possible to apply geolocation-based access control for Remote Access VPN session requests.

 This feature provides the next benefits: